tinySSB/esp32-firmware/README.md

 ## Troubleshooting
-### Identify your serial port
+### Unable to detect serial port
 The Makefile looks for all "known" variants of device names that show up.
-If your system creates a serial port name that we haven't seen then there will likely be problems.
+If your system does not have the correct driver installed or creates a serial port name we haven't seen yet, then there will likely be problems when flashing your device.

 Open up a terminal and run the following command before and after plugging in your device with an appropriate data usb cable: